sequelize/sequelize/docs/docs/models-usage.md

       },
       true ]

- In the example above, the "spread" on line 39 will divide that array into its 2 parts pass them as arguments to the callback function defined beginning at line 39, which will then treat them as "user" and "created."
+ In the example above, the "spread" on line 39 will divide that array into its 2 parts and pass them as arguments to the callback function defined beginning at line 39, which will then treat them as "user" and "created."
 (So "user" will be the object from index 0 of the returned array and "created" will equal "true".)
     */
   })
 ```